OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Profile**: Allows to apply/define/delete chaperone profiles that save geometry info, style info or other chaperone settings (What exactly is saved in a chaperone profile can be selected when a profile is created).
 - **Visibility**: Allows to configure the visibility of the chaperone bounds.
 Unlike the slider in the chaperone settings, this one is not capped at 30%.
 When set to 0 chaperone bounds are completely invisible.
 - **Fade Distance**: Allows to configure the distance at which the chaperone bounds are shown.
 When set to 0 chaperone bounds are completely invisible.
+- **Height**: Allows to configure the height of the chaperone bounds.
 - **Center Marker**: Displays a marker that represents the center of the playspace.
 - **Play Space Maker**: Displays the outlines of the rectangle representing the playspace.
 - **Force Bounds**: Force chaperone bounds always on.